alexc-MSFT/agent-navigator/README.md

 ## 📖 Documentation

-- [Agent Instructions](docs/Instructions.md) – Copy & paste these directly into your Copilot Studio agent
+- [Agent Instructions](Instructions.md) – Copy & paste these directly into your Copilot Studio agent
-- [Customization](docs/customization.md) – Adapt Agent Navigator for your organisation

 ---